Categories

 In some cases, when ACC is temporarily unavailable, regular cruise control may be used.
 See “Switching Between ACC and Regular Cruise Control” in this section.

-Always consider driving conditions before using either cruise control system.
+Always consider driving conditions before using either adaptive cruise control system.

 Notification to Resume ACC